droso-hass/idfm-api/doc/source/usage.rst

 -----

 You can use the ``cli.py`` file at the root of this repo to test this package in an interactive way.
-The documentations for the available functions is available here.
+The documentations for the available functions is available here: :doc:`idfm_api`

 Building
 --------